dxw/playbook/src/user-research/how-we-do-user-research.md

 * **State your relationship to the client** - We are **independent researchers**, working on behalf of a client
-* **Summarise the research purpose** - Explain what you’re trying to find out, eg We’re interested in how you recruit teachers for your school
+* **Summarise the research purpose** - Explain what you’re trying to find out, e.g. We’re interested in how you recruit teachers for your school
 * **Remind them it is voluntary** - They can choose to stop at any time
 * **Reassure tham that there are no right or wrong answers** - We’re interested in how the participant thinks and what influences that